11 News Sites We Love For Trail Blazing Coverage of Black Culture and Communities

 Story to read right now: BGN’s State of the Union Coverage with the Congressional Black Caucus and Make 100 Heroes With Planet Random Comics

 Looking for black-interest news?
-We can create a customize a PR Newswire newsfeed for you.
+We can customize a PR Newswire newsfeed for you.
 It’s easy.
 Sign up at PR Newswire for Journalists today.

 Nicole Howard is an associate product manager at Cision, as well as an editor and freelance writer.
 When not working or reading, she enjoys word puzzles and the outdoors.